AICC/CMI-5_Spec_Current/best_practices/index.md

 ### Best Practice #{% increment bpCount %} – Fetch URLs

 * The Fetch URL should be unique for each session.
+* The Fetch URL should only return an auth token on the first call.
+(Subsequent calls should return an error – i.e. it should be a “one time use” URL)
 * Do not reuse auth tokens.

 ### Best Practice #{% increment bpCount %} – AU Mastery Score